Ethnogenesis: Ancient Greeks

-Anthony D. Smith notes that in general there is a lack of evidence which hampers the assessment of existence of nations or nationalisms in antiquity.
+Anthony D. Smith notes that, in general, there is a lack of evidence that hampers the assessment of the existence of nations or nationalisms in antiquity.
 The two cases where more evidence exists are those of ancient Greece and Israel.
-In Ancient Greece, a cultural rather than political unity is observed.
-Yet, there were ethnic divisions within the wider Hellenic ethnic community, mainly the divisions between Ionians, Aeolians, Boeotians and Dorians.
+In Ancient Greece, cultural rather than political unity is observed.
+Yet, there were ethnic divisions within the wider Hellenic ethnic community, mainly between Ionians, Aeolians, Boeotians, and Dorians.
 These groups were further divided into city-states.
 Smith postulates that there is no more than a semblance of nationalism in ancient Greece.

-Jonathan M. Hall's work “Ethnic Identity in Greek Antiquity” (1997), was acclaimed as the first full-length modern study on Ancient Greek ethnicity.
+Jonathan M. Hall's work Ethnic Identity in Greek Antiquity (1997) was acclaimed as the first full-length modern study on Ancient Greek ethnicity.
 According to Hall, Ancient Greek ethnic identity was much based on kinship, descent and genealogy, which was reflected in elaborate genealogy myths.
 In his view, genealogy is the most fundamental way any population defines itself as an ethnic group.
-There was a change in the way Greeks constructed their ethnic identity in the Persian Wars period (first half of 5th c BC).
-Before that (archaic period), Greeks tended to attach themselves to one another by a process of genealogical assimilation.
-After the Persian invasion, they tended to define themselves against the enemy they perceived as the barbarian “other”.
-An indication of this disposition is the Athenians' speech to their allies in 480 BC, mentioning that all Hellenes are bound with the homaimon ("same blood"), homoglosson ("same language") and common religious practices.
-Hall believes that Hellenic identity was clearly envisaged in the 6th c.
-BC as being ethnic in character, cultural forms of identification emerged in the 5th century, and there is evidence that by the 4th century this identity was conceived more in cultural terms.
+There was a change in the way Greeks constructed their ethnic identity in the Persian Wars period (first half of 5th century BC).
+Before that (archaic period), Greeks tended to connect themselves through genealogical assimilation.
+After the Persian invasion, they began defining themselves against the enemy they perceived as the barbarian “other”.
+An indication of this disposition is the Athenians' speech to their allies in 480 BC, mentioning that all Hellenes are bound with the homaimon ("same blood"), homoglosson ("same language"), and common religious practices.
+Hall believes that Hellenic identity was envisaged in the 6th century BC as being ethnic in character.
+Cultural forms of identification emerged in the 5th century, and there is evidence that by the 4th century, this identity was conceived more in cultural terms.